dotgreg/weixin-minigame-tutorial/README.md

 4. Is Web → Minigame and Minigame → Web Possible?
 5. Getting started
 6. IDE & Debugging tools presentation
+7. Making your Minigame Social : available APIs
-7. Resources and links to get started
+8. Resources and links to get started
-8. Some advices before starting
+9. Some advices before starting
 ## 1) How are Wechat minigames working

 **Overall Architecture : Almost like web games**